Former Drew men’s golf standout Lucas Artigliere C’23 enters his second season as the head men's and women's golf coach of the Rangers in 2025-26.

 As a student-athlete at Drew, Artigliere was a five-year team member and a three-year team captain who captured the Landmark Conference individual title as a freshman in 2019 and again in 2022.
 By virtue of his conference titles, he was honored as the Landmark Conference Player of the Year and as a First Team All-Landmark Conference selection in both seasons.
 He also helped the Rangers to the first Landmark Conference team title and NCAA Division III Championship tournament berth in program history in 2022.
-Additionally, he became the first GCAA All-Region recipient in team history in 2022.
+Additionally, he became the first PING/GCAA All-Region recipient in team history in 2022.

 For his career, Artigliere averaged a 77.3 over 55 rounds.
 He was the first golfer in school history to break 70 when he fired a 69 (-3) at the Kiln Intercollegiate on April 3, 2022.